Cray® XC™ Series: Adaptive Supercomputing

 The Cray XC40 supercomputer utilizes the Dragonfly network topology, constructed from a configurable mix of backplane, copper and optical links, providing scalable global bandwidth, avoiding expensive external switches and enabling easy in-place upgrades for growing bandwidth requirements in the future.
 Cray XC40-AC systems utilize backplane and copper cabling only to reduce costs for technical enterprise applications.

 The Cray XC40-AC supercomputer leverages the same compute node, compute blade and Intel® Xeon® processor daughter card (PDC) architecture as the Cray XC40 liquid-cooled supercomputer, amortizing R&D expenses and reducing the cost of ownership.
 The Aries ASIC provides the network interconnect for the compute nodes on the Cray XC series base blades and implements a standard PCI Express Gen3 host interface, supporting a wide range of HPC processing compute engines.
 The universal nature of the Cray XC series open architecture allows the system to be configured with the best available devices today, and then augmented or upgraded in the future with the user’s choice of processors/coprocessors utilizing processor daughter cards.

-Cray XC40 and Cray XC40-AC systems use industry-leading Intel® Xeon® processors, scaling in excess of 1 million cores.
+Cray XC40 and Cray XC40-AC systems use industry-leading Intel Xeon processors, scaling in excess of 1 million cores.
 This architecture implements two processor engines per compute node and has four compute nodes per blade.
-Compute blades stack in eight pairs (16 to a chassis), and each cabinet can be populated with up to three chassis, culminating in 384 sockets per cabinet.
+Compute blades stack in eight pairs (16 to a chassis), and each cabinet can be populated with up to three chassis, culminating in up to 384 sockets per cabinet.